owenyeo/tp/docs/UserGuide.md

 Parameters: INDEX type/EVENT_TYPE en/EVENT_NAME h/[DAY_OF_WEEK START_TIME [HHMM] END_TIME [HHMM]]
 Example: addschedule 1 type/cca en/Basketball
  h/Monday 1400 1600
-NOTE: If you want to add a cca/module to yourself, use index user
+NOTE: If you want to add a cca/module to yourself, use addschedule user
 Example: addschedule user type/cca en/Basketball h/Monday 1400 1600
 ````
 The error message at the top of the command feedback above will specify what needs to be changed.
 Helpful!\